 Introduction

 India is a constitutional democracy with a parliamentary system of government.
-The Election Commission of India was established under India’s Constitution in 1950.
-The constitutional authority includes prepar rolls and control over elections to the national Parliament, to the offices of resident and ice-resident and to state legislatures.
-The Constitution also provides for the appointment of commissioners, the conditions of their tenure and removal from office and the availability of staff for the to carry out its functions.
-The Constitution establishes the primacy of the Chief Election Commissioner and provides the with the authority needed to carry out its mandate.
-The Constitution also establishes voter entitlement on the basis of citizenship and age and bars the courts from interfer in electoral matters.
+The Election Commission of India (ECI) was established under India’s Constitution in 1950.
+The ECI’s constitutional authority includes preparing electoral rolls and exercising control over elections to the national Parliament, to the offices of the president and vice-president and to state legislatures.
+The Constitution also provides for the appointment of commissioners, the conditions of their tenure and removal from office and the availability of staff for the ECI to carry out its functions.
+The Constitution establishes the primacy of the Chief Election Commissioner and provides the ECI with the authority needed to carry out its mandate.
+The Constitution also establishes voter entitlement on the basis of citizenship and age and bars the courts from interfering in electoral matters.

 Membership

-According to the Constitution of India, the can have one or more commissioners.
-The resident must appoint a Chief Election Commissioner and may also determine the number and appoint additional ommissioners with relevant expert knowledge.
-There is no legal requirement to consult with other parties on presidential selections and, thus far, the advice of opposition parties has not been sought appointing a new commissioner.
-Only the rime inister and the government’s Council of Ministers provide input to the selection process.
-Commissioners are typically selected from seniorranking public servants with good reputations for neutrality and fairness.
-The resident may also appoint egional ommissioners before each election to assist the in perform its functions, but only after consulting with the Chief Election Commissioner.
-The first in 1950 had only a single member – the Chief Election Commissioner.
-In what was seen at the time to be an attempt to limit the power of the , two additional commissioners were added in 1989 and again in 1993.
-Since 1993, threemember.
+According to the Constitution of India, the ECI can have one or more commissioners.
+The president must appoint a Chief Election Commissioner and may also determine the number of, and appoint additional, commissioners with relevant expert knowledge.
+There is no legal requirement to consult with other parties on presidential selections, and, thus far, the advice of opposition parties has not been sought before appointing a new commissioner.
+Only the prime minister and the government’s Council of Ministers provide input into the selection process.
+Commissioners are typically selected from senior-ranking public servants with good reputations for neutrality and fairness.
+The president may also appoint regional commissioners before each election to assist the ECI in performing its functions, but only after consulting with the Chief Election Commissioner.
+The first ECI in 1950 had only a single member – the Chief Election Commissioner.
+In what was seen at the time to be an attempt to limit the power of the position, two additional commissioners were added in 1989 and again in 1993.
+Since 1993, the ECI has consisted of three members.

-The law allows commissioners to be appointed for up to years or until age 65, whichever is earlier.
-Within this range, the resident can specify a term of office conditions of service.
-However, the stipulat that the Chief Election Commissioner must be granted the salary and benefits available to a Supreme Court udge and these entitlements cannot be reduced after appointment.
-The Chief Election Commissioner remov from office only through impeachment by Parliament on the grounds of misbehavior or incapacity.
-Regional ommissioners can be removed from office recommendation the Chief Election Commissioner.
-The Chief Election Commissioner, Mr. V.S.
-Sampath, was previously employed in the administrative civil service of India and will conclude his term in 2015 after six years on the when he reaches age 65.
-The other two ommissioners, Harishankar Brahma and Syed Nasim Ahmad Zaidi, also former civil servants, will have served years and or years, respectively, before they retire at age 65.
+The law allows commissioners to be appointed for up to six years or until age 65, whichever is earlier.
+Within this range, the president can specify a shorter term of office as well as commissioners’ conditions of service.
+However, the law stipulates that the Chief Election Commissioner must be granted the salary and benefits available to a Supreme Court judge, and these entitlements cannot be reduced after appointment.
+The Chief Election Commissioner can be removed from office only through impeachment by Parliament on the grounds of misbehaviour or incapacity.
+Regional commissioners can be removed from office only on the recommendation of the Chief Election Commissioner.
+The current Chief Election Commissioner, Mr. V.S.
+Sampath, was previously employed in the administrative civil service of India and will conclude his term in 2015, after six years on the ECI, when he reaches age 65.
+The other two commissioners, Harishankar Brahma and Syed Nasim Ahmad Zaidi, also former civil servants, will have served six years and four or five years, respectively, before they retire at age 65.

-The ECI has the power to decide when it meets, meets and whether its meetings will be held in public or private. will convene two days each week during non-election times and hold daily meetings during election periods. frequently entertains submissions and delegations from members of the public, civil society organizations and political entities and has a policy of keeping all meetings open to the public.
-Election ommissioners have equal say and decisions are made by majority vote.
+The ECI has the power to decide when it meets, how often it meets and whether its meetings will be held in public or private.
+It will typically convene two days each week during non-election times and hold daily meetings during election periods.
+It frequently entertains submissions and delegations from members of the public, civil society organizations and political entities, and it has a policy of keeping all meetings open to the public.
+Election commissioners have equal say, and decisions are made by majority vote.